cmaruan/myrecipes/README.md

     curl -s https://raw.githubusercontent.com/cmaruan/myrecipes/main/install.sh | bash -s
     ```

     This script will clone the repository into the current directory, create a virtual environment, install all dependencies and apply all migrations to the database.
 Currently, SQLite is being used.
+The script assumes it will be run on a Linux environment.

     The script also starts the development server provided by django.